test-runner-js/tom/README.md

 ***This project and documentation are a work in progress***.

-TOM is an acronym for Test Object Model, it defines a test suite model in the same way the DOM defines a web document.
-Used for defining a test suite for use with a compatible runner.
+A TOM (Test Object Model) is a data structure that defines a test suite in the same way a DOM defines a web document.
 The model describes your tests, how they are grouped, the order in which they should run and the config for each (timeout, max concurrency etc.)

-A TOM is supplied as input to a compatible runner, for example: [test-runner](https://github.com/test-runner-js/cli) or [web-runner](https://github.com/test-runner-js/web-runner).
+Once defined, a TOM can be executed by a compatible runner, for example: [test-runner](https://github.com/test-runner-js/cli) or [web-runner](https://github.com/test-runner-js/web-runner).

 ## Synopsis